Intended Endings Guide

 Toriyama didn’t originally plan on going past the Freeza arc

-At its most basic, this claim is probably true, even trivially true perhaps.
+At its most basic, this claim is probably true, perhaps even trivially so.
 After all, as we have seen already, Toriyama did not even originally plan for the series to go on long enough to get anywhere near Freeza.
 As he said, the popularity of the series prevented him from ending it after only 10 or so volumes, and that popularity only grew as the series reached the Saiyan and Freeza arcs.
 In Shenlong Times #1, Yū Kondō, Toriyama’s second editor, notes that the Freeza arc was when Dragon Ball did best in Jump‘s popularity polls:

 Fuyuto Takeda: So then, Kondō-san became the editor right around the time the Saiyan arc began.
 At that time, Dragon Ball was explosively popular; when Jump did a 1000-ballot survey, at its height Dragon Ball got around 700 ballots.